-In 2015, Hungary saw an influx of immigration because of people fleeing their war-torn countries and tried to get to the European Union, mostly Germany and Sweden.
+In 2015, Hungary saw an influx of immigration because of people fleeing their war-torn countries and trying to get to the European Union, mostly to Germany and Sweden.
 While Hungary was only supposed to be a transit zone for these refugees, the Hungarian government took radical steps in order to stop immigrants from crossing the border.
 In the following years leading up to the 2018 parliamentary elections, the government kept immigration continuously on the agenda, and built several campaigns around immigration, connecting this issue to other topics such as the European Union, Hungarian sovereignty, foreign influence, the competence of the Hungarian opposition, or the campaign against George Soros.

-While this unprecedented media campaign is considered to be a leading factor in the re-election of Fidesz, gaining two-third of the mandates for the third time in a row, the mechanism through which this campaign made its impact is less clear.
+While this unprecedented media campaign is considered to be a leading factor in the re-election of Fidesz and them gaining two-third of the mandates for the third time in a row, the mechanism through which this campaign made its impact is less clear.
 It would be difficult to argue that the issue of immigration had no impact on the election, since the campaign of Fidesz was solely based on the claims that the opposition would tear down the fence built on the border and that George Soros wants immigrants to flood the European Union - Fidesz being the only option to stop the alleged plan.

 This study aims to deepen our understanding about the effects of the above mentioned events and in this way contribute to the field of voting behavior and issue salience.
-How did the influx of immigrants and the large-scale media campaign affect the attitude and party preference of voters?
+In a general sense, I am aiming to contribute an answer to the following question: In what way issue salience and issue ownership influence voter choice?
+I am examining the previously described Hungarian case to add onto the growing literature of this topic.
+While looking for the answer to the above question, I also need to dive into a set of other questions: How did the influx of immigrants and the large-scale media campaign affect the attitude and party preference of voters?
 Did voters with a negative attitude towards immigration change their party preference to Fidesz?
 Or were they already Fidesz voters?
 Do voters make their decisions based on their country's (perceived) most important problem, or do they stick to partisanship and follow the - sometimes changing - opinion of their party leaders?
 The research aims to give cues and potential answers to these questions.